--Increase our outreach to underserved communities.
-Vision loss due to glaucoma and diabetic retinopathy is especially present in minority communities.
-We are working with our community partners to start a support group for Spanish speakers and have plans to expand staff to meet this goal.
+-Increase our outreach.
+Vision loss due to glaucoma and diabetic retinopathy is especially present in Latino communities.
+We are working with our community partners to start a support group for Spanish speakers and have expanded staff to meet this goal.

 -We will increase our educational outreach to service providers, consumers, family members.
 We are targeting our presentations to the specific needs or our audience.

 -We will increase our teaching opportunities in the community by reaching assisted living facility classes, technology classes, and community center classes.

 Vision Loss Resources serves people of all ages expereincing vision loss, Deafblindness, combined vision and hearing loss.

 The Community Services program serves the 7-county Twin City Metropolitan area (Anoka, Carver, Chisago, Dakota, Hennepin, Isanti, Ramsey, Scott, Sherburne, Washington and Wright).
 The Rehabilitation Center serves the State of Minnesota, and Deafblind Services Minnesota's programs serve children and adults in the State of Minnesota.